Animas River: Wildlife and plants

 The Animas serves as habitat to resident and migratory bald eagles which arrive in the winter months to take advantage of the ice-free river.

+The Animas River is home to rainbow and brown trout, most of which originate from the Animas Trout fishery in Durango.
+The river is the native home to the mottled sculpin, a bottom-dweller that thrives in clean mountain streams.

 2015 contaminants spill

 In August 2015, the La Plata County Sheriff's Office closed the river to the public after a crew working for the EPA released approximately 3 million gallons of mine waste into Cement Creek, a tributary of the Animas.
 The plug was accidentally removed while investigating a leak at the abandoned Gold King Mine.
 The mine was last active in the 1920s, but it had been leaking toxic water at a rate of 50 to 250 gallons a minute for years.
 The spill contained the toxic metals arsenic, cadmium, and lead, as well as the metals aluminum and copper.
 There may be other toxic heavy metals in the plume.

 The spill changed the color of the river to orange, and the spill was described as "devastating" by Kim Stevens, the director of Environment Colorado, who said that businesses who rely on the river for profit might have to close down.
 The river's fish population might also be at risk due to the toxic waste that now runs through the river.

 In February 2016, the Associated Press reported that the spill "dumped 880,000 pounds of metals" into the Animas River, and that "most of the metals settled into the riverbed."
 The metals considered are "cadmium, copper, lead, mercury, nickel, zinc, and possibly others."

+During an Oversight Committee on September 15, 2015, it was made public that the EPA was aware of the possible blowout of waste from the mine into the river but chose to work around the problem rather than fix it.